mattcossins-arm/Arm-Developer-Labs-Staging/docs/_posts/2025-05-30-Haskell-Compiler-Windows-on-Arm.md

 ## Description

+**Why this is important?**

 The Glasgow Haskell Compiler (GHC) is the de facto standard compiler for Haskell, an advanced purely functional programming language with strong type inference and lazy evaluation.
-This project aims to **port GHC cto support Windows on Arm (WoA)**, a platform that is increasingly relevant with the rise of Arm-powered laptops and developer kits.
-Request for support has [previously been requested by the community](https://gitlab.haskell.org/ghc/ghc/-/issues/24603)
+This project aims to **port GHC to support Windows on Arm (WoA)**, a platform that is increasingly relevant with the rise of Arm-powered laptops and developer kits.
+Arm anticipates more original equipment manufacturers (OEMs) to be available in the coming years.

+**Project summary**

-Currently, GHC lacks robust support for WoA, hindering Haskell’s reach in energy-efficient and mobile-native environments.
+Currently, GHC lacks robust support for WoA, hindering Haskell’s reach in energy-efficient and mobile-native environments (Request for support has [previously been requested by the community](https://gitlab.haskell.org/ghc/ghc/-/issues/24603)).
 The goal is to bridge this gap by:
 - Enabling native compilation of Haskell code via GHC on WoA.
 - Implementing and testing architecture-specific assembly and intrinsic functions.
 - Extending the GHC build system to recognize WoA environments.